 Networking to Advance your Tourism Career

 As the saying goes, it’s not about what you know, but who you know.
 Many jobs are landed through personal connections and networking.
 It also helps advance your career in tourism.
-But what if the thought of mingling with a room full of strangers feels too intimidating?
+But what if the thought of mingling full of strangers feels too intimidating?
 The good news is that the art of networking can be learned.
-With some practice and preparation, you can be successfully “working the room” and enjoying it.
+With some practice and preparation, you can be successfully “working the room” (in person or digitally) and enjoying it.

 What is Successful Networking?

 In a nutshell, it’s about building meaningful relationships, taking time to meet with people, and ultimately expanding your circle.
 While online networking and job search has its place, personal networking, combined with online is most effective.
 Following are a few tips to get you started:

 - Set goals – Before you network, determine your short-term and long-term goals.
 Are you looking to find that first career job, switch employers, or find a mentor?
 A short-term goal could be to meet three new people at an event and then follow up with a call or meeting.